r-lib/clock/tests/testthat/_snaps/duration.md

 # can't round across common precision boundary

-    Can't ceiling from 'week' precision to 'month' precision.
+    Can't ceiling from a chronological precision (week) to a calendrical precision (month).

 ---

-    Can't floor from 'second' precision to 'year' precision.
+    Can't floor from a chronological precision (second) to a calendrical precision (year).

 # seq() validates from